Heading to Chile for the solar eclipse? Here are 17 of the country's best stargazing sites

 Few kilometers north of La Silla, this US observatory is home to impressive 6.5m twin telescopes.

-On 17 August 2017, the 1m Swope Telescope at LCO became the first observatory to have viewed the optical source of a phenomenon that created gravitational waves, when it observed light produced by the collision of two neutron stars.
+On 17 August 2017, the 1m Swope Telescope at LCO became the first observatory to view the optical source of a phenomenon that created gravitational waves, when it observed light produced by the collision of two neutron stars.

 Paranal Observatory